awalkaday/online-book/MANUAL.md

 The code powering the book will then be developed on a dedicated Markdown-written branch of *['awalkaday/about-awalkaday-art'](https://github.com/awalkaday/about-awalkaday-art)* and ultimately merged into it.
 The live coding performance will take place during [ETHGlobal Brussels](https://ethglobal.com/events/brussels) on July 12-14, 2024.
-The non-textual content of the book *about.awalkaday.art* has yet to be selected and integrated into the final product.
+The non-textual content of the book has yet to be selected and integrated into the final product.
 The end product would be an onchain book [about.awalkaday.art](https://app.ens.domains/about.awalkaday.art), released in celebration of such a special blockchain-themed week in Brussels.

 This public code repository could serve as a template for future coding challenges and is the fruit of a self-assigned training task in preparation of the soon-to-be published book, powered online by GitBook and onchain by Ethereum.